Preventive Measures for Cybersecurity: A Comprehensive Guide

 2. Implement Strong Access Controls

-Access control is critical in ensuring that only authorised personnel access sensitive information.
+Access control is critical in ensuring that only authorised personnel access sensitive information, serving as one of the key preventive measures for cyber attacks.
 Implement multi-factor authentication (MFA) and ensure user access is granted based on the principle of least privilege.
 Regularly review and update access permissions to reflect changes in roles and responsibilities.

 3. Maintain Up-to-Date Software